vaperrin98/beautiful-jekyll/index.md

 To conclude:
 - Your location does define your life satisfaction, worthwhileness, and happiness, but not your anxiety.
-- However, this al
+- However, some standards of living such as annual pay, house price and how you own your home can also predict these scores.

 We can thus answer that life satisfaction can be particularly defined by whether a home was owned outright and by location.

-So to be one of the happiest person of London, you should live in inner London and own your home outright! ***Simple, right?***
+So to be one of the happiest persons of London, you should live in inner London and own your home outright! ***Simple, right?***

 But let's go a bit further.